greenlightgeo/greenlightgeo.github.io/unesco-map.md

 The UNESCO World Heritage Tribute Map is an interactive web map launched in October 2023 as a tribute to UNESCO’s preservation and conservation work.
 The web map allows visitors to search, discover and explore the many cultural and natural UNESCO world heritage sites and their locations.

-## Why create a map tribute to the UNESCO World Heritage List?
+## A UNESCO World Heritage Sites Map for Education and Exploration
-The purpose of the web map is educational, to help promote awareness and understanding of the UNESCO world heritage sites and the important work of UNESCO.
+The purpose of the map is educational, to help promote awareness and understanding of the UNESCO world heritage sites and the important work of UNESCO.
 It is intended to allow visitors an interesting geographic way to discover and learn about the heritage sites with information from UNESCO and explore the geography around the sites.

 Today, more than ever, conservation work is crucial for the overall safety of our world.
 As UNESCO has pointed out, safeguarding heritage is critical as it brings countries and communities together, uniting people around a common belief in the value of our history and environment.
 In the next section you can learn more about UNESCO and why this preservation work is so important, with links to UNESCO site information.